Humanities (HUM) Course Listings

 HUM 255Ethics and Policy in Healthcare

 Introduces ethical and legal principles governing healthcare with a focus on nursing practice.
 Discusses historic milestones in nursing.
 Presents organizational structures, legal considerations, policies, procedures and ethical principles/theories related to healthcare.
 Builds upon previous concepts in research, leadership, workplace issues and ethical dilemmas in healthcare with an emphasis on nursing.
 Fulfills distribution requirement for AN-DTA only.
-Restricted to students admitted to the nursing program.
+Restricted to students admitted to the LPN-entry options of the associate degree nursing program.

 Prerequisite: Admission to the Nursing program.